JTSDK/jtsdk64-tools-dep/README.md

 you should select the `F` option for a full installation.

->NOTE: Depending on your computer and internet speeds, this could take upwards of an hour or more to install; the majority of time taken by the Qt section.
+>NOTE: Depending on your computer and internet speeds, this could take upwards of an hour or more to complete; the majority of time taken by the Qt section.

 ```shell
  ---------------------------------------------------